Samannoy-utah/Covid-Dashboard-ME-6250/README.md

 **Features:**
  * Dropdown button to select countries.
 Clicking 'Go' updates the plots.
  * Hover tool added to plots to hover and see any data value
- * Other important toolbox functionalities include
+ * Other important toolbox functionalities included
  * Slider to scale X-axis and find data within a specific time period
  * A table containing top 6 countries with highest deaths and their positon on a vector world map

-### Challenges: ###
+### Points to Note: ###
 1. The uploaded HTML file's dropdown only works for countries starting with A to C and the top 20 countries shown on the dropdwon (for a total of 68 countries)<br>
 2. Our current code can work with all 228 countries, but running with all the 228 json files, produces a HTML file which is very slow to load and crashes.
-So, it has been tested with 68 countries as a demo
+So, it has been tested with 68 countries as a demo.
 3. There are some countries like vietnam, that has data discrepancies.
 So, choosing vietnam shows a warning pop up.